Pewsham: Forest and parishes

-Council ward
+Local government

-Pewsham electoral division elects one member of Wiltshire Council, the unitary authority.
-It covers the southeastern extremity of Chippenham's built-up area, and the rural area to the south which is bounded by the river and the canal.
+Pewsham forms part of Chippenham civil parish, where the first tier of local government is Chippenham Town Council.
+All other local government functions are carried out by Wiltshire Council, a unitary authority.
+The Pewsham electoral division elects one member of Wiltshire Council.

 Pewsham Locks

 The Wilts & Berks Canal, completed in this area in 1797, ran from south-west to north-east, and under a bridge on the A4 near the present-day Hyundai dealership.
 The canal was abandoned in 1914 but is under restoration by the Wilts & Berks Canal Trust.
 Three locks and a dry dock south of the A4 at are at the north end of a re-watered stretch of canal.
 The canal towpath is an amenity for local residents, and is accessible only via footpaths; one path continues to Lacock.